Skip to main content

 Zyprexa is approved to treat schizophrenia, bipolar I disorder (acute manic or mixed episodes or maintenance), and, in combination with an antidepressant, treatment-resistant depression.
 Zyprexa, unlike Rexulti, is available as a lower-cost generic.
 Available dosage forms include oral tablets, orally disintegrating tablets, and an injectable.
 It is given once daily, with or without regard to meals.

-The most common side effects of Zyprexa are orthostatic hypotension, constipation, weight gain, restlessness, weakness, dry mouth, increased appetite, excess sleepiness, dizziness, and tremor.
+Some of the most common side effects of Zyprexa are orthostatic hypotension (a drop in blood pressure when standing up), constipation, weight gain, restlessness, weakness, dry mouth, increased appetite, excess sleepiness, dizziness, and tremor.
 Like Rexulti, Zyprexa has a boxed warning to avoid use in older adults with dementia-related psychosis.
+When used for treatment-resistant depression along with fluoxetine, the warning for suicidal thoughts and behaviors also applies.

 5. Seroquel (quetiapine)